 All nursing students must have an active HCC email address.
 The HCC email address must be used for all email correspondence with faculty and staff.
 Correspondence received under any other user name may not be read.
 Students are expected to check their email on a daily basis.
 Students who do not maintain or check their email will be held accountable for all communications directed to students by faculty and staff.
-Faculty will respond to emails received after 6 p.m. the next business day.
+Faculty will respond to emails within 48 hours.